Are prawns a good environmental choice?

 These are the tricky ones - they are both on our Best Choice and the Fish to Avoid list!
 Commonly sold in supermarkets, tiger and king prawns are farmed in warm waters, imported from countries like Thailand, Indonesia, Vietnam and Madagascar.

-The best choice at the moment is to choose organic, but Aquaculture Stewardship Council (ASC) certified prawns are an ok choice, so also look out for their eco-label on pack.
+The best choices at the moment is to choose those farmed in UK on land, or farmed naturally with no inputs, you should find this information on the pack.
+Those carrying the organic label are also a good choice.
+Aquaculture Stewardship Council (ASC) certified prawns are an ok choice, so also look out for their green tick eco-label on pack.

-In the UK, when you find big prawns in your takeaway meal, what you’re most likely eating are Giant River prawns.
-These are rated 4 in the Good Fish Guide, and whilst not on the Fish to Avoid list, we do have some concerns about their production.
+In the UK, when you find big prawns in your takeaway meal, what you’re most likely eating are giant river prawns.
+These are currently rated 4 in the Good Fish Guide, and whilst not on the Fish to Avoid list, we do have some concerns about their production.
 We don’t know enough about what they are fed or how the industry is regulated.
 So if you must buy these, try and do so less often!